mattermost/mattermost-handbook/operations/finance/spending-company-money/how-to-use-accrualify/how-to-review-a-vendor-invoice.md

 Once you're directed to the pending vendor invoice, please review the following details:

 1. **Vendor:** Please make sure you are reviewing an invoice for the vendor that you have submitted a PO for.
-2. **Amount:** Please make sure the amount on the invoice matches the PO submitted.
+2. **Amount:** Make sure the amount on the vendor invoice matches the submitted purchase order.
 3. **Department:** Please make sure the department this spend is going to is your department or is properly allocated to your department if the spend is shared with other departments.
 4. **Description:** Please make sure the description on the invoice is accurate (for example, it describes the service performed by the vendor for Mattermost).